Estate Administration Frequently Asked Questions

 Q. What costs are involved in settling an estate?

-A. The primary expenses in settling an estate include court and filing fees, administrative costs associated with inventorying and disposing of assets, tax preparation, and fiduciary and legal fees.
+A. The primary expenses in settling an estate include administrative costs associated with valuing, collecting and distributing assets, tax preparation, and legal fees.

 The variety of estates and the diverse nature of fiduciary and legal services performed and responsibilities assumed make it difficult to provide a formula setting forth the charges for administering a client’s estate.
-For example, the services may include those of a Hemenway & Barnes attorney who is named to serve as the estate’s fiduciary, an experienced estate administrator who performs a significant portion of the work, and the services of our Tax Department if tax accountants are employed to prepare income tax returns.
+For example, the services may include those of a Hemenway & Barnes attorney who is named to serve as the estate’s personal representative, an experienced estate administrator who performs a significant portion of the work, and the services of our Tax Department if we are retained to prepare income tax returns.
 In each instance, the time is rendered at hourly rates commensurate with the skills and experience of the individuals.

 Q. Where do I start?